flairNLP/flairnlp.github.io/docs/tutorial-basics/tagging-entities.md

 Sentence: "George Washington went to Washington ." → ["George Washington"/PER, "Washington"/LOC]
 ```

-Showing us that two entities are labeled in this sentence: "George Washington" as PER (person) and "Washington"
+The printout tells us that two entities are labeled in this sentence: "George Washington" as PER (person) and "Washington" as LOC (location).
-as LOC (location.)

-## Tagging Entities with Our Best Model
+## Tagging entities with our best model​

 Our best 4-class model is trained using a very large transformer.
-Use it if accuracy is the most important to you, and
-speed/memory not so much.
+Use it if accuracy is the most important to you, and speed/memory not so much.

 ```python
 from flair.data import Sentence